icebob/moleculer-java-site/src/services.md

 ## Lifecycle handlers

-There are some lifecycle service events, that will be triggered by the ServiceBroker.
+There are some lifecycle service events, that will be triggered by the `ServiceBroker`.

 ```java{3,9}
 public class TestService extends Service {